Becoming and Belonging

 - In order to complete a successful submission, all applicants must complete the ACM Rights Management Form, which will be sent to you upon submitting.

-A maximum length of 30 minutes may be submitted, but the VR Theater reserves the right to show only excerpts of selected works at the jury’s discretion.
+A maximum length of 25 minutes may be submitted, however the VR Theater reserves the right to show only excerpts of selected works at the jury’s discretion.
 Strong preference will lean toward selections that are 5-12 minutes in length.
-If your piece is longer than 30 minutes, please contact the program chair and let us know why your piece requires such length.
-The VR Theater seeks experiences that start and end automatically without user interaction.
-Similar to a theater experience, we want the submission to start and end without user feedback.
+Should your piece exceed 25 minutes in length, please contact the program chair The VR Theater gives preference to experiences that start and end automatically without user interaction.

 The content should run in one of the following headsets: